How to Use the OFFSET Function in Excel (3 Methods)

 Arguments Required or Optional Value

-reference Required The cell reference from where it starts off moving.
+reference Required The cell reference from which the movement starts.

-rows Required The number of rows moves downward.
+rows Required The number of rows to move downward.

-cols Required The number of columns moves rightward.
+cols Required The number of columns to move rightward.

-[height] Optional The number of rows of the section of the data that it extracts.
-The default is 1.
+[height] Optional The number of rows in the extracted data section (default is 1).

-[width] Optional The number of columns of the section of the data that it extracts.
-The default is 1.
+[width] Optional The number of columns in the extracted data section (default is 1).

 Return Value

-• It returns a section from a data set with a specific height and a specific width, situated at a specific number of rows down and a specific number of columns right from a given cell reference.
+• The OFFSET function returns a section of data with the specified height and width.
+It is located a specific number of rows down and a specific number of columns right from the given cell reference.

 Notes

-• If the rows’ argument is a negative number, the function will move the specified number of rows upward from the reference cell instead of moving downward.
+• If the rows argument is negative, the function moves upward from the reference cell.

-• If the cols argument is a negative number, the function will move the specified number of columns left from the reference cell instead of moving right.
+• If the cols argument is negative, the function moves leftward from the reference cell.

-• But after reaching the destination cell, it collects a section of 2 rows height from downward and then 2 columns width from rightward.
+• Collects a section of 2 rows height and 2 columns width.

-• If any of the four arguments rows, cols, [height], or [width] is a fraction, Excel will automatically convert it to an integer.
+• If any of the arguments (rows, cols, [height], or [width]) is a fraction, Excel automatically converts it to an integer.

-• For example, in the formula OFFSET(B4,3.7,3,2,2), the row argument is a fraction, 7.
-Excel has converted it to 3 and then moved 3 rows down from B4 and then 3 columns right.
+• Excel has converted it to 3 and then moved 3 rows down from B4 and then 3 columns right.

 • And then collected a section of 2 rows high and 2 columns wide.

-• See, television is the 7th product on the product list.
+• Television is the 7th product on the list.

-• And we have a data section to collect that spans over 5 years ( 5 columns).
+• The data section spans 5 years (5 columns).

 =OFFSET(B5,7,1,1,5)